rontoyhacao/rontoyhacao/README.md

 ## I'm an aspiring front-end developer.

-- 🔭 I’m currently working on making many projects as much as I can because repetition is the key.
+- 🔭 I’m currently working on making many projects because repetition is the key in learning.
 - 🌱 I’m currently learning Javascript.
 - 👯 I’m looking to collaborate on projects.
 - 💬 Ask me about how I started learning web development.